gititdoneAMAN/diary-repo/README.md

 # Fullstack Diary Project

-This project is a fullstack diary application built using JavaScript, HTML, and CSS for the frontend, MongoDB as the database, Express.js for the backend server,jwt for authorization and authentication, and Zod for input validation.
+This project is a fullstack diary application built using JavaScript, HTML, and CSS for the frontend, MongoDB as the database, Express.js for the backend server,JWT for authorization and authentication, and Zod for input validation.

 ## Features